haijiaerbaiyang/altility/README.md

 The name altility stands for 'actively learning utility', and was first developed to help electric utilities in the process of placing new smart meters in space and collecting their data at different times.
-This package, however, can now be used for any type of spatio-temporal prediction task.
+This package, however, can now be used and be further developed for any type of spatio-temporal prediction task.

 ### Installation: